 Edwards Family Law is an established family law practice.
 We have become known across the Greater Atlanta area for our strong advocacy and results in the area of fathers’ rights.
 We are committed to standing up for fathers who often do not get a fair shake in custody disputes and child support.
-From 10 years of focused representation in Atlanta area family courts, we understand the tendencies of local judges regarding divorce and custody matters, and we use it to help our clients (men or women) achieve their goals.
+Years of focused representation since 2001 in Atlanta area family courts, we understand the tendencies of local judges regarding divorce and custody matters, and we use it to help our clients achieve their goals.

 Leading Family Law Attorneys and Fathers’ Rights Advocates